GEMS members enjoy a 20% discount on all GEMFest 2026 tickets and passes. Sign in now or become a member to get started.

 Friday, March 6 | 11AM - 12:15PM

 A demystifying conversation about what it actually takes to make a first feature film within the Canadian funding and distribution landscape.
-Designed for emerging producers, the advisors behind GEMS’ newest edition of the Producers Workbook unpack the practical, legal, cultural, and business realities behind the Telefilm and Canadian system.
+Designed for emerging producers, this panel unpacks the practical, legal, cultural, and business realities behind the Telefilm and Canadian system.

-Panelists: Amber Ripley (Founder, Goodbye Productions), Hilary Hart (Co-President, Game Theory Films)
+Amber Ripley (Producer, Goodbye Productions), Hilary Hart (Co-President, Game Theory Films), Michelle Morris (Producer, Lily Pictures), Mike Johnston (Producer, Studio 104 Entertainment).

 Your Script Isn’t the Problem: Notes, Agency & Advocating for Your Story